facebookresearch/differentiable-robot-model/README.md

 running `pytest` in the top-level folder will run our differentiable robot model tests, which compare computations against pybullet.

+## Documentation

+This uses Sphinx to automatically generate readable documentation from docstrings.
+Simply call `make html` inside `./docs` to regenerate docs.

 ## Code Contribution